beigeworm/PoshCord-C2/README.md

 **SETUP**
 1. Goto https://pastebin.com and make an account..
-2. create an empty paste/file and copy the RAW url.
+2. Create an empty paste/file and copy the RAW url.
-3. change YOUR_FILE_URL to the RAW url  eg. https://pastebin.com/QeCLTdea -OR- http://your.server.ip.here/files/file.txt
+3. Change YOUR_FILE_URL to the RAW url  eg. https://pastebin.com/QeCLTdea -OR- http://your.server.ip.here/files/file.txt
-4. change YOUR_WEBHOOK_URL to your webhook eg. https://discord.com/api/webhooks/123445623531/f4fw3f4r46r44343t5gxxxxxx
+4. Change YOUR_WEBHOOK_URL to your webhook eg. https://discord.com/api/webhooks/123445623531/f4fw3f4r46r44343t5gxxxxxx

 **USAGE**

 1. Setup the script
 2. Run the script on a target.
 3. Check discord for 'waiting to connect..' message.
-4. edit the contents of your hosted file to contain 'options' to get a list of modules
+4. Edit the contents of your hosted file to contain 'options' to get a list of modules
 5. Do the same with any other command listed - To run that module.

 **MODULES**